Prince William, Duke of Gloucester: Education

 Gloucester's language acquisition was delayed; he did not speak correctly until the age of three, and consequently the commencement of his education was postponed by a year.
 The Reverend Samuel Pratt, a Cambridge graduate, was appointed the Duke's tutor in 1693.
 Lessons concentrated on geography, mathematics, Latin, and French.
 Pratt was an enemy of Jenkin Lewis, and they frequently disagreed over how Gloucester should be educated.
 Lewis remained Gloucester's favourite attendant because, unlike Pratt, he was knowledgeable in military matters and could therefore help him with his "Horse Guards", a miniature army consisting of local children.
 Over a couple of years from 1693, the size of the army grew from 22 to over 90 boys.

-Princess Anne had fallen out with her sister and brother-in-law, William and Mary, and reluctantly agreed to the advice of her friend, the Countess of Marlborough, that Gloucester should visit his aunt and uncle regularly to ensure their continued goodwill towards him.
+Princess Anne had fallen out with her brother-in-law and sister, William and Mary, and reluctantly agreed to the advice of her friend, the Countess of Marlborough, that Gloucester should visit his aunt and uncle regularly to ensure their continued goodwill.
 In an attempt to heal the rift, Anne invited the King and Queen to see Gloucester drill the "Horse Guards".
 After watching the boys' display at Kensington Palace, the King praised them, and made a return visit to Campden House the following day.
 Gloucester grew closer to his aunt and uncle: the Queen bought him presents from his favourite toy shop regularly.
 Her death in 1694 led to a superficial reconciliation between Anne and William, which occasioned a move to St James's Palace, London.
 Gloucester having tired of him, Lewis only attended St James's every two months.

 On his seventh birthday, Gloucester attended a ceremony at St George's Chapel, Windsor Castle, to install him as a knight of the Order of the Garter, an honour the King had given him six months before.
 Gloucester became ill during the celebratory banquet afterwards and left early, but after his recovery went deer hunting in Windsor Great Park, where he was blooded by Samuel Masham, his father's page.
 Princess Anne wrote to the Countess of Marlborough, "My boy continues yet very well, and looks better, I think, than ever he did in his life; I mean more healthy, for though I love him very well, I can't brag of his beauty."